shaik1002/biggitlabbomb/doc/development/advanced_search.md

 [slides](https://lulalala.gitlab.io/gitlab-elasticsearch-deepdive/) are available.
 Everything covered in this deep dive was accurate as of GitLab 13.3.

-In July 2024, Terri Chu hosted a Lunch and Learn on Advanced search basics, integration, indexing and search.
-The [Google Slides](https://docs.google.com/presentation/d/1Fy3pfFIGK_2ZCoB93EksRKhaS7uuNp81I3L5_joWa04/edit?usp=sharing_) (GitLab team members only) and
- <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>[recording on YouTube](https://youtu.be/5OXK1isDaks) (GitLab team members only) are available.
-Everything covered in this deep dive was accurate as of GitLab 17.0.

 ## Supported Versions

 See [Version Requirements](../integration/advanced_search/elasticsearch.md#version-requirements).